aztfmods/terraform-azure-sa/README.md

 | :-- | :-- |
 | `sa` | contains all storage accounts |

+## Testing
+This GitHub repository features a [Makefile](./Makefile) tailored for testing various configurations.
+Each test target corresponds to different example use cases provided within the repository.

+Before running these tests, ensure that both Go and Terraform are installed on your system.
+To execute a specific test, use the following command ```make <test-target>```

 ## Authors

 Module is maintained by [Dennis Kool](https://github.com/dkooll) with help from [these awesome contributors](https://github.com/aztfmods/module-azurerm-sa/graphs/contributors).